masterinspire/LocalDnsServer/readme.md

 # Local Dns Server

-A simple dns server writing in python.
+A simple dns server writing in python for running in localhost.

 Use upstream dns servers, with various Dns protocol (UDP, TCP, DOH, DOT).